 Chaplaincy: Our Chaplaincy Service is open to students of all faiths and none.
-Offering one-to-one supports as well as events including weekly Yoga and Meditation Classes, Retreats, Faith Discussion Group and a monthly Book club the Chaplaincy Service aims to support students to thrive during their time at Maynooth University.
+Offering one-to-one supports as well as regular events to encourage connection and build community.
+The Chaplaincy Service aims to support students to thrive during their time at Maynooth University.